 Have you ever thought that if anyone knew the real you…the person you want to be…your identity and community would cease to exist?
 Me too.
 This is something I have wondered about repeatedly, a topic which I want to invite you in to consider with me.
 Let me start with an illustration.

-Said another way, V was implying his identity was in his mask.
+V implied that his identity was in his mask.
 Have you ever felt that way?
 Have you ever thought that in order to overcome your painful past and pursue a healthy future, a disguise is required?

 Why we wear the mask

-That mask is what psychologists dating back to Carl Jung have called our false self, an illusion we create to make ourselves acceptable to others.
-We wear the mask to protect ourselves from pain associated with rejection from those we care about most.
+That mask is what psychologists dating back to Carl Jung and beyond have called our false self, an illusion we create to make ourselves acceptable to others.
+We wear the mask to protect ourselves from pain associated with rejection by those we care about most.
 You see, people expect us to behave in ways that jive with our family and cultural values.
-These values, mostly chosen for us were taught to us at an early age.
+These values, mostly chosen for us, were taught to us at an early age.
 We learned that, in order to survive, we must accept the values passed onto us.
-Our false self is the mask we created within that value system to find love, affection and acceptance.
+Our false self is the mask we created within that value system to find love, affection, and acceptance.
 Sadly, it also covered our beautiful, true identities underneath.
 How does that happen?

 Biology and masks

 It began with genetics.
-Personality specialists Riso and Hudson comment that all of us are born with certain traits that lead to a predominant type of personality1.
+Personality specialists Riso and Hudson (1) comment that all of us are born with certain traits that lead to a predominant type of personality.
 These traits come from the combination of genes passed onto us by our biological parents.
 In the context of this blog, that means we have DNA inside us that help determine which mask we wear in life.
 This does not suggest the mask is solely determined by our biology.
-New research around epigenetics2, or how our DNA “listens to our environment” as we grow, means that nurture is just as important as nature.
-Some studies showcase that two people with similar genes can have different personalities due to their experiences2.
+New research around epigenetics (2), or how our DNA “listen to our environment” as we grow, means that nurture is just as important as nature.
+Some studies showcase that two people with similar genes can have different personalities due to their experiences (2).

 The role of the village